 Start by actually connecting to the wireless network, using the WEP key you recovered in exercise 2.

-You may notice that this network does not have a DHCP service running.
-Select a free static IP address in the network range, based on the clients you identified earlier.
+The network should have a DHCP service running.
+If it does not, contact us, and in the meantime select a free static IP address in the network range above .100.
 The network mask for this network is /24, or 255.255.255.0.
 It does not have an Internet gateway.
-If you run network management software that forces you to enter a gateway anyway, use any address that is not actually in use, e.g. the address ending in .2.
+If you run network management software that forces you to enter a gateway anyway, use any address that is not actually in use, e.g. the address ending in .6.